thanhtruong95/ooca/README.md

 - /stress/anonymous:

   This section defines the parameters of your endpoint.
 They can be defined as path, query, header, formData, or body.

-- definitions:
-  This section defines the structure of objects used in responses or as parameters.